a-s-g93/elo-calculator/python_bindings/README.md

 # ]

 # add another event with the same participants
-# note that as long as the `input_elo` only needs to be provided if it is the first occurance of the entry id
+# note that the `input_elo` only needs to be provided if it is the first occurance of the entry id
 a2 = Entry(id="1", name="dk", place=1)
 b2 = Entry(id="2", name="toad", place=2)